Basis of Benicar Lawsuit

-The Benicar Lawsuit is against the drug manufacturer for failure to warn about the severe digestive risk associated with Benicar.
-The lawsuit alleges that the manufacturer failed to warn both doctors and patients of the gastrointestinal complications, such as severe diarrhea, weight-loss, vomiting, and gallbladder dysfunction associated with Benicar.
-Benicar lawyers argue that patients or doctors would have chosen alternative medications if the additional warnings on the potential gastrointestinal side effects were provided.
-The Benicar lawyers also allege that the manufacturer knew of the risk associated with Benicar for years, but remained silent.
-Benicar lawyers have now filed over a 1,600 Benicar cases nationwide.
+The Benicar Lawsuit is against Daiichi-Sankyo for failure to warn about the severe digestive risk associated with Benicar.
+The lawsuits allege that Daiichi-Sankyo failed to warn both doctors and patients of the gastrointestinal complications, such as severe diarrhea, weight-loss, vomiting, and gallbladder dysfunction associated with Benicar.
+Benicar lawyers argue that patients and/or doctors would have chosen alternative medications if the additional warnings on the potential gastrointestinal side effects were provided.
+The Benicar attorneys also allege that Daiichi-Sankyo knew of the risk associated with Benicar for years, but remained silent.
+Benicar lawyers have now filed over a 2,200 Benicar lawsuits nationwide.

 United States Benicar Lawsuits

 Most Benicar lawsuits are filed in the US District Court of New Jersey as part of a multidistrict litigation (MDL).
 The Honorable Robert Kugler and Joel Schneider are presiding over the Benicar (Olmesartan) Products Liability Litigation MDL No. 2606.
 The MDL grows by an average of approximately three Benciar lawsuits every day.
-The manufacturer continues to fight every Benicar lawsuit.
 There are also a number of Benicar lawsuits in state courts nationwide.
 On August 1, 2017, Daiichi-Sankyo entered into a settlement agreement regarding all filed claims on olmesartan containing products (Benicar, Benicar HCT, Azor and Tribenzor).
 The Benicar settlement process is expected to take over a year to administer.
 The Hollis Law Firm continues to file Benicar lawsuits for those who have experienced gastrointestinal side effects.

 Worldwide Benicar Lawsuits

 Recently, the Benicar litigation expanded into Canada, where the drug is known as Olmetec.
-The pressure against the manufacturer of Benicar is now multinational.
+The pressure against Daiichi-Sankyo and their dangerous drug Benicar is now multinational.
 Regulatory agencies in France have also begun to take notice and action against Benicar, including possibly delisting the drug for insurance reimbursement.
 It is likely that the lawsuits against Benicar will continue to grow, both in the United States and worldwide.